Phase 4 Films

-Phase 4 Films, Inc. was a Canadian film distribution company headquartered in Toronto.
+Phase 4 Films was a Canadian independent film distribution company headquartered in Toronto.
 It had two branches in the U.S.: Los Angeles, California and Fort Mill, South Carolina.
 Its subsidiary, Kaboom!
 Entertainment markets children's entertainment with companies such as Corus Entertainment.

 History

 Phase 4 Films traces its history to Telegenic, a family-oriented film distributor that was founded in 1996.
 Berry Meyerowitz purchased Telegenic in 2000 and renamed it as "Kaboom!
 Entertainment".
 In 2006, Peace Arch Entertainment Group, which later merged with ContentFilm, purchased Kaboom!.
 Berry Meyerowitz founded Phase 4 Films in April 2009 when he bought back their North American distribution business.

 In 2011, Phase 4 announced a new Canadian television venture along with Take 5 Development.
 In 2012, they partnered with Kevin Smith's SModcast Pictures to distribute those films in the U.S. and Canada.
 Phase 4 acquired ESI Distribution in 2014 and signed distribution deals with The Criterion Collection and Shout!
 Factory.
 On June 2, 2014, Phase 4 Films itself was acquired by Entertainment One.